BYU-ITC-210/BYU-ITC-210.github.io/UmlDiagrams.md

 ---
 title: UML Diagram Guidelines
 ---
 [Unified Modeling Language (UML)](https://en.wikipedia.org/wiki/Unified_Modeling_Language) is a standard notation for diagrams used primarily for software design.
 It is an approved [ISO Standard](https://www.iso.org/).
-In IT&C 210A we use UML Activity diagrams and UML Class diagrams.
+In IT&C 210A we use UML Activity diagrams.
 In IT&C 210B we will add UML Sequence Diagrams.

 For this class, you can create your UML diagrams using the graphical tool of your choice.
 Microsoft PowerPoint and Visio have some UML symbols built-in.
 [LucidChart](https://www.lucidchart.com/) has specific support for UML diagrams of various sorts.
 [DrawIo](https://www.drawio.com/) is another good choice.
-You can even hand-draw your diagram and simply take a photo of it.
 Regardless of source, you should generate an image file in .png, .svg, or .jpeg format to include with your writeup.

 ## UML Activity Diagrams
 UML Activity Diagrams are also known as *Flow Charts*.
 They describe a sequence of operations typically performed by a computer or system of computers.
 Here is an example: